franciscop/ola/readme.md

 console.log(Ola(1 / 100));
 ```

-The time it takes to update can also be updated while setting the value:
+The time it takes to update can also be updated while setting the value, which will update it for any subsequent transition:

 ```js
 // All `pos.set()` will take 1 full second